mhowlett/ncpy/README.md

 On the client:

     ncpy -r ADDRESS-TO-RECEIVE-FROM

+ADDRESS-TO-RECEIVE-FROM is either an IP address or fully qualified domain name.

 ncpy uses port 9005.
 This is currently not configurable.

 In order to prevent a transfer aborting, the only thing that must be done is to